Texas-Robotics-Academy/markdown/in_person/programming_math.md

 {{ site.data.alerts.end }}

 {{ site.data.alerts.tip }}
-It's good practice to have short comments in your code to remeber what your code does later.
+It's good practice to have short comments in your code to remember what your code does later.
 {{ site.data.alerts.end }}

 {{ site.data.alerts.callout_code_div }}